-Access to the new instance will be rolled out through the SpinUp Workshop program, which will offer full workshops for new users and self-guided orientation for existing users.
+Access to Rancher 2 and the new image registry will be rolled out through the SpinUp Workshop program, which will offer full interactive workshops for new users and self-guided orientation for existing users.

-To use Spin for your own services, first attend a SpinUp Workshop.
-This hands-on workshop familiarizes you with the necessary concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.
+- New users can attend an interactive SpinUp Workshop which covers important concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.